kaiban-ai/kaibanjs-docs/docs/use-cases/05-Hardware Optimization for PC Games.md

 The result is a comprehensive report detailing the top three hardware setups for running Cyberpunk 2077 efficiently.
 The report includes specific CPU, GPU, and RAM combinations along with current prices, allowing gamers to make informed decisions without the need for extensive manual research.

 :::tip[Try it Out in the Playground!]
 Curious about how this solution comes together?
 Explore it interactively in our playground before getting into the details.
-[Try it now!](https://www.agenticjs.com/share/kPvBw88uBiV3utaiRdDK)
+[Try it now!](https://www.kaibanjs.com/share/kPvBw88uBiV3utaiRdDK)

 :::

 ![Use Case - Hardware Optimization for PC Games (1)](https://github.com/user-attachments/assets/afda3d2d-d239-4738-88b2-668884b47ccd)

-By leveraging AgenticJS and its suite of automated capabilities, gamers and tech enthusiasts can optimize their PC builds more efficiently, ensuring they get the best performance possible for their budget.
+By leveraging KaibanJS and its suite of automated capabilities, gamers and tech enthusiasts can optimize their PC builds more efficiently, ensuring they get the best performance possible for their budget.

 ### Expected Benefits